jprivera44/Mt5-fine-tuning-with-GPU-analysis/README.md

 #### cudaStreamSynchronize(49.9%):

+This workflow blocks the CPU until all previously issued commands in the CUDA stream have been completed.
 Here we can see that a lot of time is spent communicating between the CPU & GPU indicating that the code has inefficies with the GPU sitting idle.
 The current implementation is in PyTorch which could be revisted to see if there is a better framework to use.

 #### cudaLaunchKernel(27.4%)